Analysis of flow provides details of the flows and the statistics of the channels used in the flows.

 In addition to analyzing the canvas view for all the user trips, you can also analyze and compare the stats/behavior of users who have entered the flow within a defined time period.
 As shown in the image below you can filter the canvas view for the user trips that started within the selected date range.

-The overall stats and the node level stats change as per date range selection to only show the performance of the trips that were initiated during that time period.
+The overall stats and the stage level stats change as per date range selection to only show the performance of the trips initiated during that period.

 If you want to see the updated stats for the active trips you can click on the Refresh icon next to the date range filter to update both the overall and node-level stats.

 Uplift is only shown in overall stats if the Control group was enabled for at least a day during the filtered period.
 To know more about how uplift is calculated, click here.

 The colors in the canvas represent the flow path and the decisions made to send campaigns to your customers.

 The following table describes the legends on the canvas: